 Tourism in Chile

 While the COVID-19 situation may look dire, there is no reason to not begin gathering ideas for when you can visit this amazing country.
-Chile is a beautiful country with amazing scenery and culture.

 Between hiking and wine-tasting, there are an endless variety of local attractions.
 Some must-dos include taking a trip to Easter Island, visiting the Atacama Desert, enjoying the local cuisine, viewing street art in Valparaiso and spending some time in Chile’s capital, Santiago.